 Peer Review Board Meeting and Materials

-The next open session meeting of the AICPA Peer Review Board (PRB) will be held on Wednesday, August 2, 2018.
-To register for the next for the next PRB open session meeting, please complete and submit the registration form.
+The next open session meeting of the AICPA Peer Review Board (PRB) will be held on Wednesday, January 30, 2019.
+To register for the next PRB open session meeting, please complete and submit the registration form.

 Download prior PRB meeting materials and highlights.